clokep/relapse/docs/usage/configuration/config_documentation.md

 * `protocol_version`: The CAS protocol version, defaults to none (version 3 is required if you want to use "required_attributes").
 * `displayname_attribute`: The attribute of the CAS response to use as the display name.
    If no name is given here, no displayname will be set.
-* `required_attributes`:  It is possible to configure Synapse to only allow logins if CAS attributes match particular values.
+* `required_attributes`:  It is possible to configure Relapse to only allow logins if CAS attributes match particular values.
 All of the keys given below must exist and the values must match the given value.
 Alternately if the given value is `None` then any value is allowed (the attribute just must exist).